Oran Henderson

-Oran Kenneth Henderson (August 25, 1920 – June 2, 1998) was a United States Army colonel who commanded the 11th Infantry Brigade, 23rd Infantry Division during the Vietnam War and later served as head of the Pennsylvania Emergency Management Agency in the late 1970s.
-He is most famous for his role in the My Lai massacre where he served as brigade commander for the units involved in the killings, ultimately being charged and acquitted of dereliction of duty for failing to carry out an adequate investigation and lying to Army investigators.
+Oran Kenneth Henderson (August 25, 1920 – June 2, 1998) was a United States Army colonel, and war criminal, who commanded the 11th Infantry Brigade, 23rd Infantry Division during the Vietnam War and later served as head of the Pennsylvania Emergency Management Agency in the late 1970s.
+He is most infamous for his role in the My Lai massacre where he served as brigade commander for the units involved in the killings, ultimately being charged and acquitted of dereliction of duty for failing to carry out an adequate investigation and lying to Army investigators.
 He was the highest-ranking Army officer to be tried in connection with the killings.
 Prior to the Vietnam War, Henderson had served as an infantry officer in World War II and the Korean War.

 Early life and education

 Henderson was born on August 25, 1920, in Indianapolis, Indiana.
 He enlisted in the Army on April 12, 1939, and was commissioned as a second lieutenant on January 7, 1943.
 Henderson served in World War II and the Korean War as an infantry officer, being wounded in both conflicts.
 He graduated from the Army Command and General Staff College in 1953 and the Armed Forces Staff College in 1959, and then completed a B.S. degree at the University of Maryland in 1962.